Waqar-SysOps/ksmpp-exporter/README.md

 # KSMPPD Prometheus Exporter

-This Python-based Prometheus exporter fetches ESME statistics from Kannel's `esme-status.xml` endpoint and exposes key metrics (inbound load, outbound load, and queued messages) for monitoring.
+This Python-based exporter that fetches ESME statistics from Kannel's `esme-status.xml` endpoint and exposes key metrics (inbound load, outbound load, and queued messages) for monitoring.
+This is totally compatible with Kannel ksmppd version svn-r5336M or greater.
+For backwards compatibility, even though this needs to be verified but still there would not be any issue.
+Just need to see if there are any difference in XML returned from the URL.

 ## Features